Lease Accounting as per US GAAP ASC 842-Examples, Case Study

 Practical Example – Operating Lease Initial Recognition under ASC 842

-Journal Entry at Commencement
+ASC 842 Journal Entries at Commencement

-Right-of-Use Asset Dr 199,500
+Right-of-Use Asset Dr 199,500 Lease Liability Cr 199,500

 Example 1 – Operating Lease Accounting (Lessee)